nuchs/toys/hangman/notes/notes3.md

 ```

 Ok.
 Well full marks for fixing my problem but I've no idea what just
-happend.
+happened.
 Time to consult stack overflow ... and
 [https://stackoverflow.com/a/33950291/3740219](this) seems to answer
-my exact question.
+my question.
 Basically the use statement takes an absolute path
-from the root of the crate (lib.rs) and since there is no rand module
+from the root of the crate (lib.rs) and since the rand module isn't
 declared there I get the error.
 If I've understood this correctly then
 there should be three possible solutions: